Call 07504 269 855 or click on email address email@example.com

 What are your working hours?

-Do you have sessions on the phone or on Skype?
+Do you have sessions on the phone or online?

 How will we know when it is time to stop?

 We should expect to see real personal change and a shift in self-understanding and experience over the course of our sessions.
-For some clients, a couple of months is sufficient, other clients still continue to benefit after more than a year.
-Each person is different in this respect and the timescale is therefore unpredictable.
+For some clients, a couple of months is sufficient, other clients still continue to benefit for much longer periods.
+Each person is different in this respect and the timescale is therefore personal and unpredictable.
 In my experience, clients always know when the work is done, as the way of thinking and feeling that troubled them has undergone a positive change.